stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 You don't need to micro-manage, rely on retrospective reporting or integrate 10 different systems - the work, alignment and productivity flows naturally - in 1 simple app.

-1 simple app to run the company.
+1 simple affordable app to run the company.

 To learn more visit [making strategy execution successful](https://stratappsaas.com/strategy-execution/ "strategy execution").